 Around 800 AD., Charlemagne built a major imperial palace in Aachen with the Palatine chapel with today’s Aachen Cathedral as its center.
 The cathedral was inspired by the churches of the Eastern part of the Holy Empire and was greatly enlarged in the Middle Ages.

-The interior is punctuated on the lower level by round arches set on eight pillars, and on the upper level by a gallery with eight Carolingian bronze gates.
+The interior of the Aachen Cathedral is punctuated on the lower level by round arches set on eight pillars, and on the upper level by a gallery with eight Carolingian bronze gates.

 The Chapel is embellished by antique columns that Charlemagne probably ordered to be brought from Rome and Ravenna.
 Despite the subsequent additions, the Palatine Chapel constitutes a homogeneous nucleus.